History is wild! 🏛️

 Gödel's Incompleteness

-Gödel proved that in any consistent mathematical system, there are true statements that cannot be proven — shattering the dream of complete mathematics.
+Gödel proved that in any consistent mathematical system, there are true statements that cannot be proven.

 Kurt Gödel